threedworld-mit/tdw/Documentation/lessons/replicants/actions.md

 In the case of `move_by(distance)`, the action can end in success (the Replicant walked the target distance), or failure ([a collision or near-collision](movement.md)).

+Within the add-on, every action is a data object: `replicant.action`.
+This is a subclass of [`Action`](../../python/replicant/actions/action.md).

 When we call `replicant.move_by(distance)`, we actually set the `replicant.action` field, like this:

 ```